More than 1 in 3 D.C. seniors aren’t booking vaccine appointments offered by the city

-That compares to 75 percent of eligible workers and 78 percent of residents with medical conditions who successfully signed up for shots after receiving an invitation.
+That compares with 75 percent of eligible workers and 78 percent of residents with medical conditions who successfully signed up for shots after receiving an invitation.

 Neither D.C.
 Mayor Muriel E. Bowser (D) nor city health officials offered an explanation as to why the rate for seniors was lower.